SCHS Header

 22 pages, softbound

-Linda DeVelvis is a life-long Sidney resident and teaches history at Sidney Middle School.
-She is known for her portrayals of historical characters.
+Linda DeVelvis is a life-long Sidney resident and she taught history at Sidney Middle School and Sidney High School and is known for her portrayals of historical characters.

 Treasure Chest Series: A Walk Around the Clock